Public-Health-Scotland/end-of-life-pub/sop/sop.md

    * Add table of contents: Click on the end of last text line on the page “This is a National Publication” (page number 1).
 Select Insert –> Blank Page, so that a new blank page will be inserted.
 Next, select References –> Table of Contents.
 Choose Built-in template Automatic Table 1.
 Use the Format Painter to format the Contents title text to the same as the header for Introduction on the next page.
    * Centre the map (Figure 2) and add the legend.

-* The open data files saved in `data/open-data/` should be copied to the appropriate folder in the Open Data team's network area (there is a shortcut to this in the End of Life publication folder).
+* The open data files (for PHS) saved in `data/open-data/` should be copied to the appropriate folder in the Open Data team's network area (there is a shortcut to this in the End of Life publication folder).
 Make any necessary changes to the metadata document also in this folder; e.g. update revisions statement.
 Then email the Open Data mailbox to let them know the files are there and request that these are uploaded to the Open Data platform on the publication date.

+* The open data files for the Scottish Government are produced and uploaded following a specific methodology, which is outlined in a Word document saved at \stats\irf\18-End-of-Life\Publication\SG open data.
+The data can be released as soon as the Scottish Government completes their checks, and the analyst leading the publication must perform a high-level check once the data goes live.

 ## Notes